RaspiKidd/EduBlocksTutorials/TrafficLights/TafficLights.md

 Once your circuit looks like the diagram above it's time to code.

 ## Starting EduBlocks

+**NOTE:** *If you have EduBlocks starting when the Raspberry Pi starts up, you can skip this section*

 1. Click on the Raspberry icon in the top left corner
 2. Click on Programming
 3. Click on EduBlocks Connect.
 This will open a Terminal window.